-- 9. Load each paper bin (including the manual feed bin) with a different kind, color, or specially marked paper. - 10.
-Submit a test job to each bin and see which paper it is printed on.
-Keep track of your results and use them to change the mappings to meet your configuration. - 11.
-Once you have the mappings worked out correctly, tell your operators the following information: - What options to set in the device settings.

-- What kind of paper is in each bin. - How to print to each bin.
+- 10. Load each paper bin (including the manual feed bin) with a different kind, color, or specially marked paper. - 11.
+Submit a test job to each bin and see which paper it prints on.
+Keep track of your results and use them to change the mappings to meet your configuration. - 12.
+Once you have the mappings worked out correctly, tell your users the following information: - How to create a connection to this Windows gateway printer from their workstations. - What options to set in the device settings. - What kind of paper is in each bin. - How to print to each bin.